meetdomaine/Kit/documentation/content/docs/theme-setup.md

 ## webpack.config.js

-Webpack configurations can vary pretty wildly per project but here is an example of a common boilerplate.
+Webpack configurations can vary per project but here is an example of a common boilerplate.

 - The entry property contains both the main scss file and the main JS file
 - The module.rule for `/\.s?css$/` includes an "extract" property that tells Kit to extract the CSS into it's own file at build time.
 Keep this here and follow this example as a general rule.